AmigaPorts/zz9000-fw/README.md

 ![ZZ9000 Block Design](gfx/zz9000-bd.png?raw=true "ZZ9000 Block Design")

-# Set up Project
+# Set up Vivado Project

-As Vivado projects are not suitable for version control, the Vivado project / block design is exported as a TCL script zz9000_ps.tcl.
-Apparently you can start vivado in TCL mode and then source this file to recreate the project incl. block design.
-I'm not sure yet how to automatically rebuild the SDK (Eclipse) project incl.
-FSBL, but all relevant sources are already in this repo.
+As Vivado projects are not suitable for version control, the Vivado project / block design is exported as a TCL script `zz9000_project.tcl`.

+Start Vivado from your terminal in tcl mode:

+`source settings64.sh`
+`cd /place/where/you/checked/out/zz9000-firmware`
+`vivado -mode tcl`

+Then, execute in the Vivado TCL shell:

+`source zz9000_project.tcl`
+`exit`

+A folder `ZZ9000_proto` should have been created.
+Start Vivado normally (GUI) and navigate in the Open Project dialog to `zz9000-firmware/ZZ9000_proto` and open `ZZ9000_proto.xpr`.

+After a while you should be able to select "Run Synthesis" in Flow Navigator, and after that completes, "Run Implementation" and finally "Generate Bitstream".
+Finally, select "Export Hardware" from the "File" menu and check "Include Bitstream".
+Export to "Local to Project".
+Then, open the SDK by selecting "Launch SDK" from the "File" menu.
+Leave everything at "Local to Project" and click OK.

+Your SDK workspace will start with the `zz9000_ps_wrapper_hw_platform_0` project.

+To recreate a project for ZZ9000OS, go to "File" / "New" / "Application Project".
+Enter "ZZ9000OS" as the Project name and click "Next".
+Select "Empty Application".
+Click "Finish".
+Right click "ZZ9000OS" in your Project Explorer and select "Import".
+Select "General" / "File System", click "Next".
+Select the `ZZ9000_proto.sdk` / `ZZ9000Test` subfolder in your `zz9000-firmware` folder.
+Check the checkmark next to "ZZ9000Test".
+Click Finish.
+Select "Yes to all" in the overwrite dialog.
+Now you will be able to build ZZ9000OS.

+Before the next step, configure your BSP Project.
+Expand the ZZ9000OS_bsp node and double click `system.mss`.
+Click "Modify this BSP's Settings".
+Check `xilffs` in the Supported Libraries.

+To recreate the bootloader project, go to "File" / "New" / "Application Project".
+Enter "ZZ9000FSBL" as the Project name, select "Use existing" under Target Software and click "Next".
+Select "Zynq FSBL".
+Click "Finish".

-# Build Result
+# Building BOOT.bin

-The Eclipse-based Vivado SDK has a built-in tool (Xilinx / Generate Boot Image) to generate the boot image `BOOT.bin` from the definition file `ZZ9000_proto.sdk/ZZ9000Test/bootimage/ZZ9000OS.bif`.
+The Eclipse-based Vivado SDK has a built-in tool (Menu "Xilinx" / "Create Boot Image") to generate the boot image `BOOT.bin`.
+To prepare, open `ZZ9000_proto.sdk/ZZ9000Test/bootimage/ZZ9000OS.bif` in a text editor and change the absolute paths to match the correct ELF files on your filesystem.

+In the "Create Boot Image" dialog, select "Import from existing BIF file" and select the definition file `ZZ9000_proto.sdk/ZZ9000Test/bootimage/ZZ9000OS.bif` and click "Create Image".

 `BOOT.bin` contains 3 files (“partitions”):